kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 #### How do checkers work?

-For rigourous tests of linearizability, Jepsen uses the [Knossos](https://github.com/jepsen-io/knossos) library to examine the entire history of a test run, and detect whether the history was actually linearizable.
+For rigorous tests of linearizability, Jepsen uses the [Knossos](https://github.com/jepsen-io/knossos) library to examine the entire history of a test run, and detect whether the history was actually linearizable.

 For most of our tests, this is overkill.
 We aren't really trying to prove if our operations are strictly linearizable - we mostly wanted a broader understanding of how many operations failed/succeeded, which we could do by other cheaper approaches.
 So we just created custom checkers to validate overall stats for each experiment.